thomasdideriksen/metadata/README.md

 # navigating the tag tree

 The Tiff/EXIF format is made up of multiple individual tags, each carrying a specific data payload such as camera name, time of capture, exposure time, etc. These tags are contained in lists called IFDs (Image File Directories).
-A single Tiff/EXIF block typically contains multiple IFDs, organized in a tree-like structure.
+A single Tiff/EXIF block commonly contains multiple IFDs, organized in a tree-like structure.
 For example, a typical EXIF block in a JPEG file has the following IFD structure.

 ![alt text](https://www.dropbox.com/s/4c5byfv4hv4kpx5/jpeg.png?raw=1)